SHHicks/Udacity-Project-Log-Analysis/README.md

 ## Installation

-Copy log_analysis.py into /vagrant directory containing newsdata.sql which hs been loaded into psql as described on the Udacity website
+Copy log_analysis.py into /vagrant directory containing newsdata.sql which has been loaded into psql as described on the Udacity website

 ## Requirements